MarketingPipeline/Markdown-Tag/README.md

+### Handling untrusted content

+By default Markdown-Tag does not santize the Markdown you provide, since in most use cases the content is trusted.

+Any other content provided from user's on your website etc. Should be santized before adding it inside a <code>&lt;md></code> or <code>&lt;github-md></code> tag to prevent XSS.

 ## Syntax

   This script uses Showdown to render Markdown - to read about the Showdown's Markdown syntax style click [here](https://github.com/showdownjs/showdown/wiki/Showdown's-Markdown-syntax)